Care home advocate

 - commitment to representing residents’ views, whether you agree with them or not

-- the ability to empower people rather than trying to solve problems for them.
+- the ability to work with people to overcome their problems

 Older People's Advocacy Alliance (OPAAL UK)